diracdeltas/spleeter4max/README.md

 did you already do the steps in https://github.com/diracdeltas/spleeter4max#before-you-start? if so keep reading.

+unfortunately this plugin may not work with ableton 9 or earlier :(.

 ### spleeter seems to take forever to run

 the first time spleeter runs, it needs to download a virtual machine. on slow